Lookyloo/docs/README.md

 ### Getting Started
-- [How to contribute](TBD) -- Contains information about how
-  to contribute and outlines the roles for contributors.
+- [How to contribute](TBD): Information about how to contribute and outlines the roles for contributors.

 - Style Guide